Can a Good Attitude Beat a Bad Resume?

 4. Role‑Play Interviews

-5. take advantage of Online Courses
+5. put to work Online Courses

 6. Volunteer for Cross‑Functional Projects